straight-shoota/crinja/README.md

 ### Examples

+You can run `crystal play` inside this repostitory to run a **Crystal playground** server with prepared examples of Crinja usage (in the `Workbooks` section).

 The **Crinja Example Server** in [`examples/server`](https://github.com/straight-shoota/crinja/tree/master/examples/server) is an HTTP server which renders Crinja templates from `examples/server/pages`.
 It has also an interactive playground for Crinja template testing at `/play`.
 Command to start the server: `cd examples/server && crystal server.cr`

 Other examples can be found in the [`examples` folder](https://github.com/straight-shoota/crinja/tree/master/examples).